manoj-dhakal/meta4ic/README.md

 ## Reproduction
 - To reproduce the results run the files inside the training folder in this order:
-  1) parser.py [parses the training data from VUAMC.xml]
+  1) parser.py [parses the training data from VUMAC.xml]
   2) balancer.py [balances the training data]
   3) one of the main files for training
   4) score.py for the trained files